 Matthew said, “The tone of the doctor was very soft, wanting us to be consoled, and she was letting us know the results from the genetics testing.”

-High-risk for Down syndrome
+Unborn baby is high-risk for having Down syndrome

 The results of their NIPT showed that their baby was high-risk for Down syndrome.
 Tamara said, “A million things ran through our heads, and it instantly hit us that we both had tears in our eyes when we heard the news.
 We couldn’t really finish the conversation with the doctor..she told us that the test was 93% accurate, and we heard that our child had Down syndrome.”